 You guys have already seen this Orchid corsetry Perle corset on my blog before.
 I actually wrote a lingerie-as-outerwear piece about it this winter.
 I meant to review it soon after but wasn’t satisfied with the pictures I took of it.
 So here we are 4 months later, with these pictures I love much more.
 I think it was worth it.

+This might just be my first Bluebella review.
 Buying the Bluebella Felicity bralette was kind of an accident.
 I actually bought this piece to go with my Evgenia Rebelle dress (review to come soon).
 I was looking for a low back bralette with no shoulder straps, but that also provides great breasts separation.
 I saw this bralette in Bluebella outlet and considering its very affordable price, I thought it would be worth it to try a size 12 and see what happens.